 These conditions are to be found in Sec.
-4a Immigration Act.
-According to this provision, foreigners with a residence permit - which is the case for persons displaced from Ukraine - have the right to work, except in limited cases in which the Federal Employment Agency (Bundesagentur für Arbeit) may have to grant permission.
+4a of the Immigration Act.
+According to this provision, foreigners with a residence permit - which is the case for persons displaced from Ukraine - have the right to work.
+However, in limited cases, the Federal Employment Agency (Bundesagentur für Arbeit) may have to grant permission.
 According to Sec.
-39 Immigration Act, the Federal Employment Agency checks if the person works under the same conditions as domestic workers.
-The Agency may also check whether there are persons with
+39 Immigration Act, the Federal Employment Agency checks if the person works under the